ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 ### Default resolvers

-It’s worth noting that a GraphQL server has built-in default resolvers, so you don’t have to specify a resolver function for every field.
-A default resolver will look in root to find a property with the same name as the field.
+It’s worth noting that a GraphQL server has built-in default resolvers, so you don’t have to specify a resolver function for every field. **A default resolver will look in root to find a property with the same name as the field**.
 An implementation likely looks like this:

 ```js
 export default {